Numeric data types in Python

-Python provides various types for working with numbers, making it a powerful tool for mathematical calculations.
-In this article, we'll examine in detail the numeric data types and operations that can be performed with them.
+Python provides several types for working with numbers, which makes it a powerful tool for mathematical computations.
+In this article we'll go through the numeric data types and the operations you can perform on them.

-1. Integers (int) — numbers without a fractional part
+• Integers (int): numbers without a fractional part

-2. Floating-point numbers (float) — numbers with a fractional part
+• Floating-point numbers (float): numbers with a fractional part

 Integers (int)